 Atascocita Transportation Resources

-George Bush Intercontinental Airport is a short 15-minute drive from Atascocita.
-Given the proximity as well as the high number of professionals that live in this area, it bears mentioning that air travel has slowly and steadily been making a comeback since the days of the pandemic.
-With air travel now being utilized more and more for transportation resources, it is no wonder that we see Bush Airport once again as the fulcrum of statewide, national, and international travel for people living in southeast Texas.
+George Bush Intercontinental Airport is a short 15–20 minute drive from Atascocita.
+Given the proximity as well as the high number of professionals that live in this area, it bears mentioning that air travel has steadily become a more common option since the pandemic.
+With air travel now being utilized more for business and leisure, Bush Airport serves as the hub for statewide, national, and international travel for residents in northeast Houston and southeast Texas.